 I am a pig.
 I can learn tasks as quickly as chimpanzees and faster than dogs.
 I roll around in mud to cool down but I am a very clean animal and don’t excrete anywhere near where I live.
 I speak my own language that you cannot understand.
 I am often loved as a house mate.
 I like being in groups and live a long natural life in the wild or a safe home.
 I enjoy interacting with people and I am very gentle.

 I wish I could do and be all of those things but I was born on a factory farm like billions of other pigs and so I experience none of them.

 I am a pig.
 I am beaten often by ruthless factory farmers who take pleasure in hearing me squeal.
-In their own words, “One time I took my knife – it’s sharp enough – and I sliced off the end of a hog’s nose, just like a piece of bologna.
+One employee said, “One time I took my knife – it’s sharp enough – and I sliced off the end of a hog’s nose, just like a piece of bologna.
 The hog went crazy for a few seconds.
 Then it just sat there looking kind of stupid.
 So I took a handful of salt brine and ground it into his nose.”

 I am constantly impregnated and do not have any interaction with my piglets.
 When I was born, I was separated from my mother.
 In the wild, I would have stayed with her for several months.
 Now I am forced to have 25 piglets a year through artificial insemination as opposed to six per year I would have in the wild.
 Being in a constant state of pregnancy is slow torture.

 Overcrowding and the smell of being covered in raw sewage causes many of us to go insane and bite each other through our cages.

 I am tied up so I can’t even roll over.